-Although, the above economic indicators show that, in the year 2018, the majority of the clustered fleet segments are showing imbalanced economic indicators, the Maltese fleet, overall, has shown signs of improvement over the previous years, as imbalanced segments are showing positive improvements in their performance.
+The above economic indicators show that, in the year 2019, the majority of the clustered fleet segments have shown balance in the economic indicators calculated for this report.
+The Maltese fleet, overall, has shown signs of significant improvement over the previous years, as some previously imbalanced segments are have either shown positive improvements in their performance or recorded balance.
 These trends are summarized to the fleet segment level in table 19 below.
 Out of these segments, three segments were balanced, two of which had an improving economic performance trend, two other fleet segments showed an improving trend in their economic performance and economic indicators, and the remaining segments showed deteriorations across their development trend and economic indicators.